JoshMcguigan/tsl256x/README.md

 - Getting raw sensor readings for both visible+IR spectrum and IR-only spectrum
 - Using one of the three built in slave addresses, or any custom address
+- Powering the chip on/off to conserve energy

 ## TODO

-- [ ] Add method to power down chip to minimize power consumption
 - [ ] Add method to perform lux calculation
 - [ ] Add method to control integration time and sensor gain
 - [ ] Add method to setup interrupts